Enter to WIN!

 * WBC Americas Light Welterweight Champion

 * 3-Time Golden Gloves Champion

 In 1990, Loreto had one of his biggest fights of his career and defended his world title at Arco Arena against former world champion Vinny Pazienza.
-Garza was superb in frustrating Pazienza throughout the fight.
-In round 11, Pazienza picked Garza up and tried to slam him in the ring.
+He was superb in frustrating Pazienza throughout the fight.
+In round 11, Pazienza picked Loreto up and tried to slam him in the ring.
 The referee disqualified Pazienza and Loreto retained his belt.
-Garza later lost his title to three time World Champion Edwin Rosario.

 “Sacramento has many great athletes that played at the highest levels in all sports.
 Being part of Sacramento's rich sports history makes me proud.
 It is an honor to be inducted among the greatest athletes into the Sacramento Sports Hall of Fame.”